aislxflames/flamedots/README.md

-# FlamEs Dots
+# Flame OS

-**FlamEs Dots** is a beautiful and functional dotfiles setup for the **Hyprland** window manager, designed for ease of use and customization.
+**Flame OS** is a beautiful and functional dotfiles and oparating system setup for the **Hyprland** window manager, designed for ease of use and customization.
 This repository contains all the configuration files and scripts you need to get started with a stunning Hyprland setup.

 ## Features